Melbourne Divorce Lawyers

 Providing trusted legal advice and representation to help you with the divorce process

-Our Melbourne Family Lawyers can help you finalise your divorce so that you can put this stressful time in your life behind you.
+Our Melbourne divorce lawyers can help you finalise your application so that you can put this stressful time in your life behind you.

 Our team are here to support you and will help you understand your rights and what steps to take after you have separated from your spouse.

-Divorce can be a difficult matter to navigate however with our team supporting you, we can help you prepare and lodge, or respond to, an Application for Divorce quickly and effectively.
+Separation can be a difficult matter to navigate however with our team behind you, we can help you prepare and lodge, or respond to, an application quickly and effectively.
 We offer a fixed fee for divorce applications (if they are made by consent and there are no minor children).

-We can help you determine the best course of action to ensure your divorce application proceeds smoothly and there is as little conflict as possible with your former spouse.
+Our divorce lawyers in Melbourne can help you determine the best course of action to ensure your application proceeds smoothly and there is as little conflict as possible with your former spouse.

 Book online now